inspektor-gadget/inspektor-gadget/README.md

 ## How does it work?

 Inspektor Gadget is deployed to each node as a privileged DaemonSet.
-It uses in-kernel BPF helper programs to monitor events mainly related to syscalls from userspace programs in a pod.
-The BPF programs are run by the kernel and gather the log data.
+It uses in-kernel eBPF helper programs to monitor events mainly related to syscalls from userspace programs in a pod.
+The eBPF programs are run by the kernel and gather the log data.
 Inspektor Gadget's userspace utilities fetch the log data from ring buffers and display it.
-What BPF programs are and how Inspektor Gadget uses them is briefly explained here:
+What eBPF programs are and how Inspektor Gadget uses them is briefly explained here:

 You can read further details about the architecture [here](docs/architecture.md).